Vietnam People's Navy: Commissioned officer ranks

-The rank insignia of commissioned officers.
+The following are the rank insignia of commissioned officers.
+Beginning in the 2010s, Navy officers were given gold sleeve and cuff insignia following the practice of most international navies, which are worn on the cuff in the full dress with the executive curl.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Naval Academy

 The Vietnamese naval academy, with its headquarters in Nha Trang, is the main institute for training naval commanding officers for the divisional level, and commanding staffs at tactical/campaign levels.
 Students include both undergraduates and postgraduates serving in the military.

 The forerunner of the Vietnam Naval Academy, the Coastal Training School, was established on 26 April 1955 by the General Staff.
 The school has changed name several times, such as the Naval Training School in 1959, the Naval School of Vietnam in 1961, the Naval Officers School in 1967, and the School of Naval Engineering Command in 1980.
 The school renamed itself the Naval Academy in 1993.

 After 55 years of development, combat and growth, the academy has trained thousands of officers and technical staff for major specialised fields such as vessel control, mining and anti-mine operations, anti-submarine missiles, gunships, information, radar, sonar, coastal radar, shipyard work, the Coast Guard, and Border Defence Force.

 In addition, the naval academy has trained officers for both the Royal Cambodian Navy and the Lao People's Navy.